Skip to content

 fn prefix_scan_eq(x: u32[8]) -> u3[8] {

 The first let expression produces a tuple of 3 values.
-It only cares about the last value result, so it stubs out the other two elements via the 'ignore' placeholder _.
+It only cares about the last value result, so it stubs out the other two elements via the 'unused' placeholder _.

 let (_, _, result) =

 Why a 3-Tuple?
-Because he following loop has tuple of three values as the accumulator.
-The return type of the loop is the type of the accumulator, so above let needs to be of the same type.
+Because the subsequent loop on the right hand side of this assignment has a tuple of three values as the accumulator.
+The return type of the loop is the type of the accumulator, so the above let needs to be of the same type.

 Enumerated Loop